BREADLuVER/Did-I-Dodge-a-Bullet/FIREBASE_SETUP.md

 The app will automatically create these collections:
 - `submissions` - Individual interview checkups
 - `company_insights` - Aggregated company data
+- `companies` - Company database for search and insights
 - `red_flags` - Red flag definitions (read-only for users)

 ### 6. Test the Setup